Iron-Ham/RocketMouse/README.md

 ## Application Development Tools

-We are developing using Unreal Engine 4.
-Unreal Engine 4 is freely available as a part of the GitHub student package.
-Begin by [setting up](https://docs.unrealengine.com/latest/INT/Platforms/Android/GettingStarted/) your Android development environment.
-Then, [package your project](https://docs.unrealengine.com/latest/INT/Engine/Basics/Projects/Packaging/index.html) for Android.
-To launch the application on a device, read [this guide](https://docs.unrealengine.com/latest/INT/Engine/Deployment/Launching/index.html).
+We are developing using [Unity](http://unity3d.com/unity/multiplatform/mobile).
+Languages that Unity accepts for Android development are: C/C++, C#, and Java.